dondongwon/LPMDataset/dataset/README.md

 MLP Dataset can be downloaded here: [Link to Data Download](https://drive.google.com/file/d/13aDrmStlaSDFpacSXMOH1M5gaTo0i8c-/view?usp=sharing)

-We offer the Youtube video links in `raw_video_links.csv`, and the full MTurk annotations for in `figure_annotations.csv`.
+We offer the Youtube video links in `raw_video_links.csv`, and the full MTurk annotations for in `figure_annotations.csv` (also included in the zipfile in the above link).

 ## Dataset Structure